Matthew C. Perry: Memorials

 Japan erected a monument to Perry on July 14, 1901, at the spot where the commodore first landed.
 The monument survived World War II and is now the centerpiece of a small seaside park called Perry Park at Yokosuka, Japan.
 Within the park there is a small museum dedicated to the events of 1854.
 Matthew C. Perry Elementary and High School can be found on Marine Corps Air Station, Iwakuni.

 At his birthplace in Newport, there is a memorial plaque in Trinity Church, Newport and a statue of Perry in Touro Park.
 It was designed by John Quincy Adams Ward, erected in 1869, and dedicated by his daughter.
 He was buried in Newport's Island Cemetery, near his parents and brother.
 There are also exhibits and research collections concerning his life at the Naval War College Museum and at the Newport Historical Society.

+Perry Street in Trenton, New Jersey is named in his honor.

 The U.S. Navy's Oliver Hazard Perry-class frigates (purchased in the 1970s and 1980s) were named after Perry's brother, Commodore Oliver Hazard Perry.
 The ninth ship of the Lewis and Clark class of dry-cargo-ammunition vessels is named USNS Matthew Perry.